 The Charles Mark Scholarship for the Study of Czech in the Czech Republic

-This Charles Mark scholarship supports undergraduate students at any of the Five Colleges, who are studying Czech through the Five College Center for Study of World Languages.
+This Charles Mark scholarship supports undergraduate students at any of the Five Colleges who are studying Czech through the Five College Center for Study of World Languages.
 The goal of this support is to encourage students to continue study of Czech in the Czech Republic.
 The award can be used for travel to or living expenses in the Czech Republic.
 Each student is encouraged to focus on the spoken language by finding accommodation with a family or living in a youth dormitory.
-This support is not intended to pay for formal university study.
+The support can be used by a student who is teaching English in a foreign country and who is interested in improving his/her proficiency in the country’s target language.

 The Charles Mark Scholarship for Foreign Language in its Target Country

 This Charles Mark scholarship supports undergraduate and graduate students at the University of Massachusetts Amherst, who are studying any of the languages offered through the Five College Center for Study of World Languages.
+Applicants must be currently studying or have previously studied the language through the Center.
 The goal of this support is to encourage students to study the chosen language in the country where it is spoken.
 The award can be used for travel to or living expenses in the target-language country.
 The student should be encouraged to focus on the spoken language by finding accommodation with a family or living in a youth dormitory rather than taking formal courses offered by private or public institutions.
 The support can be also used by a student who is teaching English in a foreign country and who is interested in improving his/her proficiency in the country’s target language.

 Charles Mark Biography